V4Fire/Client/src/components/base/b-dynamic-page/README.md

 #### [eventConverter = `(e) => e?.meta.component ?? e?.name`]

-A function to extract a component name to load from the caught event object.
+A function (or an iterable of function) to extract the name of the component to load from the captured event object.

 ```
 < b-dynamic-page :emitter = router | :event = 'transition' | :eventConverter = (e) => e.meta.pageComponent